How to Auto-Transcribe Meetings on Mac for Free (and Send Them Straight to Notion)

 Need a bathroom break?
 Hit Space to pause and resume.
 Recording is unlimited and watermark-free.

-Step 3: Generate AI meeting minutes (Pro, first month free)
+Step 3: Generate AI meeting notes (Pro, first month free)

-After the call, pick the recording in your library and click "Generate minutes."
-The AI analyzes the audio and outputs minutes in Markdown.
+After the call, pick the recording in your library and click "Generate notes."
+The AI analyzes the audio and outputs the notes in Markdown.

-Qureco Mac app — recording library and AI minutes UI
+Qureco Mac app — recording library and AI notes UI

 Qureco official site

-• Minute templates are customizable (date, duration, and other variables can be embedded)
+• Note templates are customizable (date, duration, and other variables embed cleanly)

 • If the first pass misses nuance, re-generate with extra instructions

-• Speaker diarization is supported (labels each segment)
+• Speaker diarization is supported (labels each segment with who's speaking)

 Step 4: Sync to Notion

-You walk away from a call, switch to Notion, and the transcript is already there.
+You walk away from a call, switch over to Notion, and the transcript is already there.

 Do I need to tell the other side I'm recording?

-Recording a meeting you're part of, on your own device, is generally fine legally — but socially it's good practice to say "I'm recording this for notes" at the start.
+Recording a meeting you're part of, on your own device, is generally fine legally — but socially it's good practice to say "I'm recording this for our notes" at the start.
 Unlike bot tools, nothing appears in the participant list, so there's no surprise on their end.
+The transparency is on you.

 Does it work with Zoom / Google Meet / Microsoft Teams?